helq/blag/src/blog/posts/2015-12-26-deaf-sign-language.md

 2015*

 The first time I heard somebody was studying Deaf Sign Language was from my auntie.
-It seems that the city is giving free clases to learn the Colombian Deaf Sign Language.
+It seems that the city is giving free classes to learn the Colombian Deaf Sign Language.
 But what is a Deaf Sign Language?.

-Before searching a little in internet, I thought that the Deaf Sign Language was a language constructed mapping words from a Hearing Language, like Spanish, to hand gestures.
+Before searching a little in Internet, I thought that the Deaf Sign Language was a language constructed mapping words from a Hearing Language, like Spanish, to hand gestures.
 This means, I thought, they only use a different set of skills to carry the words they are making, just like writing requires a different set of skills to what